Needing addiction treatment does not necessarily mean that you will receive it. Discover the main barriers to addiction treatment.

 Even if you are not receiving the referral services you need from a healthcare provider, contact a qualified substance abuse treatment center for the help you need.
 There may be a bed available for detox and treatment services when your physician is telling you otherwise.

-At The Recovery Village, we offer comprehensive addiction services that include detox, medication-assisted therapy, inpatient and outpatient care, and treatment for co-occurring disorders.
+At The Recovery Village, we offer comprehensive addiction services that include drug and alcohol detox, medication-assisted therapy, inpatient and outpatient care, and treatment for co-occurring disorders.
 If you or someone you care about is struggling with addiction, contact us now to discuss admissions options and find out more about how our services can help.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.